 An implementation shall allow specifying both the task dispatching policy as Round_Robin_Within_Priorities and the locking policy (see D.3) as Ceiling_Locking for a single partition.

-An implementation shall document the range of quanta supported, or the distinct values supported.
+An implementation shall document the quantum values supported.

 An implementation shall document the accuracy with which it detects the exhaustion of the budget of a task.